Lesnier/Lesnier/README.md

 </p>
 <br>
 <br>
-- 🔭 Currently, I am reading about macroeconomics.
-- 🌱 Currently, I am learning to develop applications with AI and Web3.
-- 👯 I'm looking to collaborate on with a disruptive and innovative company
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+🔭 Currently, I am deepening my knowledge in macroeconomics to better understand the factors that influence global markets. 🌱 In addition, I am immersed in learning application development using artificial intelligence and Web3 technologies, always seeking to be at the forefront of technological innovations. 👯 I am excited to find collaboration opportunities with disruptive and innovative companies where I can apply my programming skills and contribute to revolutionary projects.

 <br>
 <br>